artempohribnyi/case_study_cyclistic/Solution.md

 end_station_name
 end_station_id**

-Let's count how many observations have *null* values.
+Let's count how many observations have *null* values at all.

 ```
 SELECT